Police Service of Northern Ireland: Body armour

 PSNI officers wear overt body armour vests featuring RF1 standard ballistic plates, designed to stop high-velocity rifle rounds.

 Beginning in December 2007 body armour was required for PSNI officers operating in the Greater Belfast and Greater Derry City areas owing to the threat from dissident republicans.

 As of 2020, all officers are issued with ballistic body armour; however, in some lower-risk areas, officers are permitted, on an optional basis, to wear stab vests, such as those worn by most UK police officers and the Gardaí.

-In 2019 the PSNI introduced a new integrated body armour system similar to the Osprey body armour used by the British Army, intended to be lighter and more comfortable to wear.
+In 2019, the PSNI introduced a new integrated body armour system similar to the Osprey body armour used by the British Army, intended to be lighter and more comfortable to wear.

 Firearms

-Due to the elevated threat posed by armed paramilitary groups, and in contrast to the majority of police services in the United Kingdom and the Republic of Ireland, all PSNI officers are routinely armed while on duty, with officers also permitted to carry firearms while off-duty.
+Owing to the elevated threat posed by armed paramilitary groups, and in contrast to the majority of police services in the United Kingdom and the Republic of Ireland, all PSNI officers are routinely armed while on duty, with officers also permitted to carry firearms while off-duty.

-Historically, RUC officers were issued with the Ruger Speed-Six revolver and had access to the Heckler & Koch MP5 submachine gun and the Heckler & Koch G3 and Heckler & Koch HK33 rifles (which replaced the earlier Sterling submachine guns and Ruger AC-556 select-fire rifles between 1992 and 1995), with the PSNI inheriting these weapons upon formation.
+The PSNI inherited RUC weapons upon its formation.
+The RUC were issued at the time with Ruger Speed-Six revolver and used a range of Heckler & Koch firearms.

 The PSNI's standard issue firearm is the Glock 17 pistol, which is carried by every operational officer on the ground.
 The Glock 17 began superseding the Ruger Speed-Six revolvers from 2002 onwards, with only fifteen revolvers remaining in service by 2012.

-The primary long-arm used in the service is the Heckler & Koch G36K carbine, which was procured to supplement and eventually replace the MP5, G3, and HK33.
+The primary long-arm used in the service is the Heckler & Koch G36C carbine, which was procured to supplement and eventually replace the Heckler & Koch G3, Heckler & Koch HK33 and the Heckler & Koch MP5 submachine gun.

 L104 riot guns are available for crowd control purposes.

-Long arms are still routinely carried in areas of higher threat such as Derry, Belfast (particularly north and west), and various border areas.
+Long arms are still routinely carried in areas of higher threat, such as Londonderry, Belfast (particularly north and west), and various border areas.